google/comprehensive-rust/src/hello-world.md

 * Rust uses macros for situations where you want to have a variable number of arguments (no function [overloading](basic-syntax/functions-interlude.md)).

-* Macros being 'hygenic' means they don't accidentally capture identifiers from the scope they are used in.
+* Macros being 'hygienic' means they don't accidentally capture identifiers from the scope they are used in.
 Rust macros are actually only partially hygenic.

 </details>